 Now, governing bodies are checking heavy users of downloading from torrent sites, and this doesn’t matter if they are legitimate file-sharing or not.
 Anyone can see your IP address when downloading torrents, so with its world-leading encryption, and not to forget the fastest downloading speeds.

 ExpressVPN is a clear winner in this department.

 Best VPN for Chrome

-This gets a full five out of five on the Chrome store and rightly so.
-Although the best network UK users can access isn’t as big, you still gain access to connections in 20 countries.
+This gets a full five out of five on the Chrome store, and rightly so.
+Although the best network UK users can access isn’t as big, you still gain connections in 20 countries.
 You can secure traffic on public Wi-Fi and unblock all the censored websites.

 TunnelBear is a worthy winner, even if it is by the slightest of margins.